jamiediaz/hw11JavascriptChallenge/README.md

 The menus are dynamic and are dependent on that is selected above.
 Just like on www.autotrader.com

+To help minimize clutter, I created a separate file called functions.js.
+Here is where I stored one of the functions.
+I was going to attempt to turn the creation of the filtered data and the writing of the drop down menus to a function but I wasn't sure how to syntax it properly.
+So I left it be since it is working perfectly right now.
+I may go back to it later as I learn more techniques.

 ## Issues:
 nasa.jpg was being called by the styles.css but the image file wasn't included in the homework.
 So I just commented out the line in styles.css.